FernandoBittencourt/alura-typer/README.md

 # Alura Typer Game
 Project developed in the JQuery course at Alura.
-The project is a typing game.
+The project is a type racer like game.
 Created only for the purpose of studying technologies.